 1. The basics: the importance of Market Development Funds (MDF) and Co-Op funds

 The Market Development Funds (or MDF) and Co-Op funds are both key strategies for distribution channels.
-A 2015 Gleanster reports show that:
+A 2015 Gleanster report shows that

-- The average annual spend in MDF is 12% of the overall marketing budget.
+- · The average MDF annual spend is 12% of the overall marketing budget.

-What are the differences between these two concepts?
-Which one should you use?
+What are the differences between these two funds?
+Which one is best for you?

 Market Development Funds (MDF):

-The Market Development Funds are based on channelling monetary funds to channel partners against the execution of marketing activities.
+The Market Development Funds are based on channelling monetary funds to channel partners inline with marketing activities.
 The key benefits are:

 - · Being upfront negotiations against the execution of critical activities, when used with the right level of strategy, brands can drive the demand through MDF.

-- · Co-Op funds can act as a sales driver, obtaining higher revenues.
+- · Co-Op funds can act as a sales driver, gaining higher revenues.

-- · Sometimes, they can effectively replace sales rebates, meaning that
+- · Sometimes, they can effectively replace sales rebates.

-In order to understand better the difference between both concepts, here’s a comparative table:
+In order to better understand the difference between both concepts, here’s a comparison table:

-Marketing funds, whether those are MDFs or Co-ops, are the first layer in channel loyalty programs.
-Should you not have those, think about your goals to define which scheme works better.
-In any case, here are some best practices for both programs:
+Marketing funds are the first layer of channel loyalty programs.
+Here are some best practices for both programs:

-- · Make your program easy: Your partners must understand the rules, goals and expectations.
-An online portal where partners can manage their account and visualize their status is a good idea.
+- · Make your program simple: Your partners must understand the rules, goals and expectations.
+An online portal where partners can manage their account and keep tabs on their status is a good idea.

 - · Engage with your partners: Make sure your partners know they are the centre of the program.
-To do that, it’s advisable to have active and ongoing communication with them and provide some training to generate engagement.
+It’s advisable to provide training and have active and ongoing communication with them.

-- · Track results: This will help in understanding the gaps and compare the estimated goals and real results.
+- · Track results: This will help you find any shortcomings and compare the real-time results with your estimates.

-- · Have a good activity implementation system: You must have under controlled of the program, know what activities are doing the partners, if they are running sales, among others.
+- · Have a process for monitoring and implementation: You must have a process to keep track of your partners, i.e. if they are running sales.
 Consequently, it is essential to have an optimal implementation tracking system.

-Focus on making your program easy to understand and track!
+Focus on making your program easy to understand and keep track of!

 2. The process of creating a channel loyalty program

-Let’s deep dive in the program setup process:
+Let’s take a deep dive into the program setup process:

-- · Based on the breadth goal: In this case, the main idea is to extend the channel in order to increase the overall run rate.
-The idea behind this is enlarging your channel pyramid.
+- · The breadth goal: The main idea here is to extend the channel in order to increase the overall run rate.
+This will enlarge your channel pyramid.

-- · Based on the depth goal: The goal is getting more market share in existing channel partners, extending their turnover.
-Therefore, as a key difference to the previous goal, here, the idea is to obtain the best results from the current channel partners.
+- · The depth goal: The goal is to increase market share via existing channel partners, increasing their turnover.
+A key difference between this and the previous goal is the emphasis on current channel partners.

-According to the program key goal, channel programs will have operational differences as follows:
+According to the program key goal, channel programs will have the following operational differences:

 Define which type of qualified channel partners you want:

-When you consider implementing a loyalty program, it’s essential to choose qualified channel partners that will help you to expand your business.
-In order to get qualified partners, consider collecting the following information from partners:
+When implementing a loyalty program, it’s essential to choose qualified channel partners that will help you expand your business.
+To find qualified partners, consider collecting the following information from them: